NervanaSystems/ngraph-python/doc/source/neon.rst

 	train_set = ArrayIterator(train_data, args.batch_size, total_iterations=args.num_iterations)
 	valid_set = ArrayIterator(valid_data, args.batch_size)

-One can compose models as a list of layers that then gets passed to a container, which handles how the layers are linked.
+You can compose models as a list of layers which then gets passed to a container that handles how the layers are linked.
 Here we just have a sequential list of layers, so we use the ``Sequential`` container.

 .. code-block:: python